W. David Joyner

 - with Marshall Hampton, Differential equations with Sage, Johns Hopkins University Press, 2012.

-- with Caroline Melles, Adventures in Graph Theory, submitted, Birkhauser.
+- with Caroline Melles, Adventures in Graph Theory, to appear, Birkhauser.

-- with David Phillips, Graph theory and Algorithms and Optimization book, in preparation.
+- with David Phillips, Algorithmic Graph theory and Sage, in preparation.

 - Screencast on Love, War and Zombies – Systems of Differential Equations using Sage, with slides.